Parenting

 Early Childhood (3-5): Teach Correct Body Part Names

 Use penis and vulva instead of euphemisms.
 Knowing correct terms empowers children to accurately describe situations in case of abuse.
 Introduce the concept of "private zones."
+An easy explanation is: "The parts covered by a swimsuit are your special, private areas that no one else should touch."

 School Age (6-9): Body Changes and Consent

-Puberty (10+): Sex, Contraception, and Consent Concretely
+Puberty (10+): Contraception and Consent Concretely

 Age-Appropriate Sex Education Roadmap